ericwindmill/later-chat/README.md

 # README

 ### MVPS
-* Users have accounts and followers
+* Users are leaders and have followers
-* Users can post to a location based followers feed
+* Users can post to a locations public board
+* Users can view locations board by their leaders or public posts
 * Users can leave notes to followers
-* Locations have public boards
-* Users can access location's boards
+* Users get notifications when they have new notes
 * Geolocation
 * Auth
 * Hosted on AWS
-* Proposal

 #### Bonus
 * Treasure Hunt Map
+* Users can like on the public board
+* Users get like and follows notifications
+* Hot activiry places nearby
 * Send short videos instagram style
 * Direct Message Limitations
+* Users can like posts

 ### Technology
 * PostgreSQL